grumpyclimber/construction/post2.md

 all_feedback = df['feedback'].sum()
 all_feedback_tagged = prep_text(all_feedback)
 ```
-The second function will parse trough all of the tagged text data and look for a specific POS pattern we'll provide, if tags of the words will match the provided pattern it will tag a sequence of those words with a label.
+The second function will parse trough all of the tagged text data and look for a specific chunk grammar we'll provide, if tags of the words will match the provided pattern it will tag the chunk with a label.

 ```python